Thilankavishka/Canteen-Management-System-University-Of-Vavuniya/README.md

   paymentmodel.js->Defines the schema and model for handling payment transactions in our application

   mongodb.js ->Manages the configuration and connection to the mongoDB database in our application

+2020/ICT/64
+My Contributions: Canteen Route and Model canteenmodel.js -> This file defines the schema and model for storing canteen information in the database using Mongoose.
+Schema-> The canteensceema includes fields for Canteenname, openclosetime, and description.
+Model Export -> The schema is compiled into a Mongoose model named canteen and exported for use in other parts of the application. canteenroute.js -> This file sets up the routing for canteen-related operations using Express. canteenmodel ->Mongoose model for canteen data. canteenmodel.js: Provides a structured schema for canteen data, ensuring consistency and validation in the database. canteenroute.js: Implements the necessary routes for creating canteen entries, including middleware integration for security and authorization checks.